-23 Contingencies
+24 Contingencies

-At reporting date, the Company had given guarantees to the Company's bankers in favour of third parties amounting to €106,854 (2019: €135,813).
+At reporting date, the Company had given guarantees and cash collateral to the Company's bankers in favour of third parties amounting to €242,854 (2020: €106,854).

-24 Related parties
+25 Related parties

-24.1 Parent and ultimate controlling party
+25.1 Parent and ultimate controlling party

-The Company is a subsidiary of Medserv p.l.c. (the "parent company"), the registered office of which is situated at Port of Marsaxlokk, Birzebbuga, Malta.
-The parent is a public limited liability company incorporated in Malta and listed on the Malta Stock Exchange.
-Two of the Company's directors, namely Mr Anthony S Diacono and Mr Anthony J Duncan hold 29.61% and 34.33% (2019: 31.17% and 34.33%) of the issued share capital of the parent company, respectively.
+The Company is a subsidiary of MedservRegis p.l.c. (the "parent company"), the registered office of which is situated at Port of Marsaxlokk, Birzebbugia, Malta.
+The parent company is a public limited liability company incorporated in Malta and listed on the Malta Stock Exchange.
+Following the share for share exchange between the parent company and Regis Holdings Limited, which was completed on 25 June 2021, 49.995% of the issued share capital of the parent company were acquired by DOCOB Limited with registered office at C/o Oak Management (Mauritius) Limited, 1st Floor, Block B, Ruisseau Creole Complex La Mivoie, Black River, 90625, Mauritius.
+DOCOB Limited is ultimately owned by David S. O'Connor and Olivier Bernard.
+Three of the parent company's directors, namely David S. O'Connor, Olivier Bernard and Anthony S. Diacono hold 27.99%, 21.99% and 14.2% respectively of the issued share capital of the parent company either directly or indirectly.

-The parent company prepares the consolidated financial statements of the Company of which the Company forms part.
-These financial statements are filed and available for public inspection at Malta Business Registry.
+The parent company prepares the consolidated financial statements of the Group of which the Company forms part.
+These financial statements are filed and are available for public inspection at the Malta Business Registry.